Sentry (Robert Reynolds): Mighty Avengers

 The Sentry is recruited by Iron Man to join the Mighty Avengers, the newest incarnation of the Avengers.
 While at first there is some dispute between the Sentry and Lindy, Robert joins the team while Iron Man and Ms. Marvel offer him assistance to treat his mental illness.
-After defeating Ultron, Sentry returns to his Watchtower to find Lindy alive, having apparently resurrected her himself.
+After Ultron kills his wife Lindy, Sentry flies into a rage and attacks him.
+He returns to his Watchtower to find Lindy alive, having apparently resurrected her himself.

 Dark Avengers

 Sentry joins the Dark Avengers, Norman Osborn's team of Avengers, stating that Osborn is helping him in return after Osborn confides his own mental deficiency in him.
 However, the Void resurfaces and takes control of Robert Reynolds' body.
 Osborn flies to the Void, claiming that he was breaking their "deal", and has Bullseye murder Lindy Lee.

-During the 2010 storyline "Siege", Sentry is pitted against the Avengers and destroys Asgard at Osborn's request.
-The Void then takes control and kills Ares.
-After defeating the Avengers, Sentry reverts to his human form and allows Thor to kill him.
+During the 2010 storyline "Siege", Sentry is pitted against the Avengers and others who rebel against Osborn.
+At Osborn's request, the Sentry destroys Asgard.
+The Void then takes complete control of Sentry and kills Ares.
+After defeating the entire Avengers contingent, Sentry is eventually reverted to human form.
+He asks to be killed; following a brief outburst from the Void, his wish is granted by Thor.
+Thor carries Reynolds' body to the sun and cremates him there.

 Resurrection

-The Sentry is resurrected by the Apocalypse Twins, who transform him into a Horsemen of Death.
-After the defeat of the Apocalypse Twins, the Sentry takes the dead body of the Celestial Executioner and offers to take it into deep space, far from Earth.
+The Sentry is later resurrected by the Apocalypse Twins, who use a Celestial Death Seed to transform him into a member of their new Horsemen of Death.
+The Sentry claims he became trapped in the sun after his death, dying and regenerating repeatedly, and that the Void became bored and left him.

 It is later revealed that Doctor Strange created a pocket dimension where Robert Reynolds can fight the Void with Scout and his Corgi Watchdog, preventing the Void from controlling him in the real world.
-Unbeknownst to him, Scout is plotting to replace Reynolds as Sentry and takes the Sentry formula, gaining his powers.
+Unbeknownst to him, Billy has allied with Cranio, one of Sentry's oldest enemies, to duplicate the Sentry formula and trap Robert Reynolds in the pocket dimension, allowing Billy to become the new Sentry.
 Scout battles Reynolds, but is defeated and killed when Reynolds decides to stop fighting the Void and merge with him.
+The merged Sentry easily kills Scout, then removes Cranio from the pocket dimension.
+When the Avengers confront him, Sentry leaves for space.